9 Financial Auditors Jobs in Kenya

 - Proficiency in computer application;

-- Supervisory course lasting not less than two (2) weeks from a recognized institution; and
+- Management course lasting not less than four (4) weeks from a recognized institution; and

 Terms of Service: